besacier/mboshi-french-parallel-corpus/README.md

 * ZRC_scoring: contains scripts + ref files to score spoken word discovery with the Zero Resource Challenge Metrics (see http://zerospeech.com and http://sapience.dec.ens.fr/bootphon/2017/page_3.html if you’re not familiar with these metrics) the ref files for ZCR metrics were obtained from the above forced alignements

-* lrec2018-submission.pdf : our LREC2018 paper that describes this dataset - see http://arxiv.org/abs/1710.03501 - use the following bibtex if you cite this paper in your publications
+* lrec2018-submission.pdf : our LREC2018 paper that describes this dataset - see http://arxiv.org/abs/1710.03501 - use the following bibtex if you use this dataset in your publications:

+``'
 @article{DBLP:journals/corr/abs-1710-03501,
   author    = {Pierre Godard and
                Gilles Adda and